pyCGNS/pyCGNS/README.md

 ![alt pyCGNS](https://github.com/pyCGNS/pyCGNS/blob/master/doc/images/intro-logo-small.png)

-The [user documentation](http://pycgns.github.io) is available online, it contains the installation requirements and process, the usage docs and the reference docs.

-## About
 pyCGNS is a set of Python modules about the
 [CFD General Notation System standard](https://cgns.github.io), the standard of the CFD data representation.
+The [user documentation](http://pycgns.github.io) is available online, it contains the installation requirements and process, the usage docs and the reference docs.

 ## Bugs/Feature and issue tracking